BOOKKEEPING, PAYROLL and BUSINESS COURSES

 This course can be taken on its own.
 It is also part of the Accounting & Payroll Administration diploma.

-Learn how to use basic functions of Sage 50, a computerized accounting program for PCs.
+Learn how to use basic functions of Sage 50, an accounting program for PCs.
 This course teaches the features needed to handle daily accounting tasks for accounts payable and accounts receivable.
 Topics covered include: navigate the program windows, create a company and customize settings, record common journal entries, create sales invoices, process customer payments / bills / expenses, sales tax payments, banking, receivables management, payables management, and financial statement reporting.
-Please bring a memory stick (USB) to the first class.
 Prerequisites: basic knowledge of accounting concepts and basic computer skills.

 This course can be taken on its own, and is also one component of the program Accounting & Payroll Administration certificate.

 Learn more advanced functions and capabilities of Sage 50 Accounting.
-This course is designed for those who are already familiar with accounting from work experience using Sage 50 Premium Accounting or who have completed our course Sage Computerized Accounting – Level 1.
+This course is designed for those who are already familiar with accounting from work experience using Sage 50 Premium Accounting or who have completed our course Sage 50 Accounting – Level 1.
 Topics covered include: setting up data files, customizing settings, banking and credit cards, security, budgets, project, inventory, intermediate payroll features, and working with foreign currencies.
-Please bring a memory stick (USB) to the first class.
-Prerequisites: successful completion of our course Sage Computerized Accounting – Level 1 or equivalent knowledge & experience.
+Prerequisites: successful completion of our course Sage 50 Accounting – Level 1 or equivalent knowledge & experience.

 This course can be taken on its own.
 It is also one component of the program, Accounting & Payroll Administration certificate.